 Radon Testing in Johns Creek & North Metro

-Inspect-More provides radon testing in Johns Creek for homeowners, buyers, sellers, and real estate professionals trust throughout Johns Creek and surrounding North Metro communities (Alpharetta, Suwanee, Duluth, Cumming, and Buford).
+Inspect-More provides radon testing in Johns Creek for homeowners, buyers, sellers, and real estate professionals across North Metro (Alpharetta, Suwanee, Duluth, Cumming, and Buford).

 Q&A + Video: Radon Test Before Closing in North Metro Atlanta — what to expect during due diligence and how to interpret results.

-Quick takeaway: A short-term radon test is a simple way to confirm conditions before closing.
+Quick takeaway: A short-term radon test gives buyers a simple way to confirm conditions before closing.

 What to Expect

-• Real estate / due diligence: short-term testing is typically performed over a defined test period under standard “closed-house” conditions (details provided at scheduling).
+- Real estate / due diligence: We run short-term testing over a defined period under standard “closed-house” conditions (details provided at scheduling).

-• Clear results: you’ll receive a documented reading (pCi/L) with practical guidance on what the number means.
+- Clear results: Your report includes a documented reading (pCi/L) and guidance on what the number means.

-• Flexible scheduling: add radon testing to a home inspection or schedule it as a standalone service.
+- Flexible scheduling: Either add radon testing to a home inspection or schedule it as a stand-alone service.

 Understanding Radon Test Results

-• At or above 4.0 pCi/L: Action recommended per EPA guidance
+- At or above 4.0 pCi/L: Action recommended (EPA guidance)

 Ready to schedule?
 Book radon testing in Johns Creek with Inspect-More.